Department of Housing, Planning and Local Government as Lead Department

 - Building Collapse/ Accidental Explosions

-Responsibility for undertaking DECLG’s Lead Government Department Role has been assigned to the National Directorate for Fire and Emergency Management since its establishment in June 2009.
+Responsibility for undertaking DHPLG’s Lead Government Department Role has been assigned to the National Directorate for Fire and Emergency Management since its establishment in June 2009.

 Delivering the Departments Lead Role